faizm10/operating-systems-notes/notes/notes.md

 ## Operating System Services

-An **Operating System (OS)** provides the environment in which programs run.
+An **operating system (OS)** provides the environment in which programs run.
 It offers services to both users and the system.
 These services fall into two main categories:

 ### 1. Services for Users and Programs

-These services make it easier and safer to run applications.
+- These services make it easier and safer to run applications.

-**User Interface (UI)**
+- **User Interface (UI)**
   - Most operating systems provide a **Graphical User Interface (GUI)** using windows, icons, and a mouse.
   - A **Command-Line Interface (CLI)** allows users to type in commands directly.
   - **Touch-screen interfaces** are common on mobile devices and allow input through gestures.
   - Many systems offer two or all three types of interfaces.

-**Program Execution**

 - The OS must:
     - Load programs into memory
     - Execute them
     - Terminate them either normally (successful execution) or abnormally (due to an error)

-**I/O Operations**
+- **I/O Operations**
   - Programs often need to interact with input/output devices such as disks, printers, or networks.
   - For efficiency and security, users do not directly control devices.
   - The OS provides controlled access to these resources.

-**File-System Manipulation**
+- **File-System Manipulation**
   - Programs and users may:
       - Read, write, create, and delete files and directories
       - Search for files and list their information
       - Set or manage permissions to control access
   - Many systems support multiple file systems for performance or compatibility.

-**Communication Between Processes**
+- **Communication Between Processes**

-Two main methods are used:
+- Two main methods are used:
   - **Shared Memory**: Processes read and write to the same area of memory.
   - **Message Passing**: Information is packaged and transferred between processes by the OS.

-These methods support communication between processes on the same system or across a network.

-**Error Detection**
+- **Error Detection**
   - The OS constantly monitors for errors in:
       - Hardware (e.g., memory or disk issues)
       - I/O devices (e.g., printer or network errors)
       - Programs (e.g., illegal memory access, divide-by-zero)
   - Depending on the error, the OS may shut down a process, return an error code, or take corrective action.

----

 ### 2. Services for System Management and Efficiency

 These services focus on managing resources and ensuring system reliability.

-**Resource Allocation**
+- **Resource Allocation**
   - When multiple programs run at the same time, the OS allocates CPU time, memory, storage, and I/O devices.
   - Special routines (e.g., CPU scheduling) determine how resources are assigned.

-**Accounting (Logging)**
+- **Accounting (Logging)**
   - Tracks resource usage by each program or user.
   - Useful for:
       - System performance analysis
       - Billing in multi-user environments
       - System configuration and planning

-**Protection and Security**
+- **Protection and Security**
   - Ensures that processes do not interfere with each other or the OS.
   - Includes:
       - **Authentication**: Users must prove their identity (e.g., with a password).
       - **Authorization**: Control over what each user or process can access.
       - **Security**: Protects the system from external threats or unauthorized access.
 ![a view of operating system services](image.png)

-a view of operating system services

 Operating systems offer different ways for users to interact with them.
 There are **three main types of interfaces**:

----

-### 1. **Command-Line Interface (CLI)**
+1. **Command-Line Interface (CLI)**
 - Also called a **command interpreter** or **shell**.
 - Lets users type commands directly.
 - Common in systems like **Linux, UNIX, and Windows**.
 - Examples of shells: **C shell, Bash (Bourne-Again shell), Korn shell**.

-### How it works:

 - Some commands are **built into the shell**, meaning the shell knows what to do.
 - Others use **system programs**.
 The shell simply **runs a file** with the command's logic (e.g., `rm file.txt` runs the `rm` program).
 - This design makes it **easy to add new commands** without changing the shell itself.

-### 2. **Graphical User Interface (GUI)**
+2. **Graphical User Interface (GUI)**
 - Uses **windows, icons, and menus** instead of typing.
 - Users click on **icons** or **folders** using a mouse.
 - Common in operating systems like **macOS, Windows, and Linux** with GUIs like **GNOME and KDE**.
 - Originated from research at **Xerox PARC** in the 1970s and became popular with the **Apple Macintosh** in the 1980s.
 - GUIs are more **visual and beginner-friendly**.

-### 3. **Touch-Screen Interface**
+3. **Touch-Screen Interface**

 - Used in **smartphones and tablets**.
 - Users interact by **tapping, swiping, or pinching** the screen.
 - Replaces the need for physical keyboards or mice.
 - Example: **iPhone and iPad use the Springboard interface**.

-## **Choosing an Interface**

 - **Power users** and **system administrators** prefer the **command-line** because it’s faster and supports **automation** through **shell scripts** (saved command steps).
 - **Most everyday users** prefer **GUIs** because they’re easier and more visual.
 - Some tasks are only available via CLI, especially on UNIX/Linux systems.
 - **macOS now supports both**: the Aqua GUI and a command line (because it’s built on a UNIX kernel).
 - **Mobile systems** rarely use command lines—almost everything is done through **touch**.

-## System Calls

-System calls are how a **program communicates with the operating system (OS)** to request services like reading a file, creating a new process, or writing to the screen.
-They form the **interface between a running program and the OS kernel**.
+- System calls are how a **program communicates with the operating system (OS)** to request services like reading a file, creating a new process, or writing to the screen.
+- They form the **interface between a running program and the OS kernel**.

-System calls are usually accessed through **functions in high-level languages** like C or C++.
+- System calls are usually accessed through **functions in high-level languages** like C or C++.
 Low-level tasks might require **assembly language**.

-Mostly accessed by programs via a high-level **Application Programming Interface (API)** rather than direct system call use
+- Mostly accessed by programs via a high-level **Application Programming Interface (API)** rather than direct system call use

----

-## Real-World Example: Copying a File

-A simple program that copies one file to another uses **multiple system calls**, including:
+- A simple program that copies one file to another uses **multiple system calls**, including:

   - Reading input/output file names (e.g., through user input or GUI)
   - Opening files (error checks needed)
   - Reading from the input file
   - Writing to the output file
   - Handling errors (e.g., file not found, disk full)
   - Closing files and exiting

-Even this simple task shows how **heavily programs rely on system calls**.

----

-## Application Programming Interface (API)

 - Most programmers don’t directly write system calls.
 - Instead, they use **APIs** like:
     - **Win32 API** (Windows)
     - **POSIX API** (Linux/macOS)
     - **Java API** (for JVM programs)

-APIs **abstract away system call details**, making programs more portable and easier to write.
+- APIs **abstract away system call details**, making programs more portable and easier to write.
 Internally, APIs **call system functions** behind the scenes.

-**Example:**

 `printf()` → calls `write()` system call via the **C standard library (libc)**

----

-## How System Calls Work

-System calls go through a **system-call interface**, which:
+- System calls go through a **system-call interface**, which:

 1. Passes the request from user mode to kernel mode.
 2. Uses a **system call number** to find the correct function in the system call table.